 A 20-year longitudinal study found that 72% of young adults retained their childhood attachment style.

 Because of the scary parental behavior, the infant develops a fear of their parent.
-The child tries to avoid them instead of viewing them as a secure base.
-They have poor self-regulation because they don’t have an organized strategy to deal with stress or regulate emotions.
+They try to avoid their parents instead of viewing them as a secure base.

 The parents of disorganized children generally have unresolved trauma from their own childhood traumatic experiences.
 These parents are likely depressed, disturbed, neglectful, abusive, or alcoholic in some way.
-A young child who grows up with an alcoholic parent is four times as likely to develop fearful avoidant attachment3 when they grow up.

 Signs of Fearful Avoidant Attachment Style in Adults

-Fearful avoidants have the following characteristics in adults:
+Fearful avoidants have the following characteristics:

 Gender difference